cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     - `query`: the SQL query to run on the target database to generate the metrics
     - `primary`: whether to run the query only on the primary instance <!-- wokeignore:rule=master -->
     - `master`: same as `primary` (for compatibility with the Prometheus PostgreSQL exporter's syntax - deprecated) <!-- wokeignore:rule=master -->
+    - `target_databases`: a list of databases to run the `query` against, overwrites the default database, take care to grant the `pg_monitor` role access to the required databases or tables
     - `metrics`: section containing a list of all exported columns, defined as follows:
       - `<ColumnName>`: the name of the column returned by the query
           - `usage`: one of the values described below